lihowfun/Aphelenchoides/README.md

 ## Synteny (fig3)
 ### Synteny relationship between nematodes were inferred using orthofinder, and the scripts below help to generate synteny location
+### input files from orthofinder included Orthogroups.txt SequenceIDs.txt SpeciesIDs.txt
+### script might need to modify according to the format of gff

 ```
 perl Orthofinder.one2one_loca.pl Orthogroups.txt SequenceIDs.txt SpeciesIDs.txt <Specie gff A> <Specie gff B>
 ```